wtg/shuttletracker/README.md

 1. Install Go `sudo apt-get install golang-go`
 2. Ensure your `$GOPATH` is set correctly, and is apart of your `$PATH`
    * From the bash terminal:`vi ~/.bashrc` to edit the file
-   * Press 'G' to go to the end of file.Press 'A' to append to the end of the line.
+   * Press 'G' to go to the end of file.
+Press 'A' to append to the end of the line.
 Press enter twice.
-Then add the following line(change the 'username'):
+Then add the following line( change the 'username'):
       ```
       GOPATH=/home/username/.go
       export GOPATH